 Configure this command using Modular Policy Framework.
 First define the traffic to which you want to apply the timeout using the class-map command.
 Then enter the policy-map command to define the policy, and enter the class command to reference the class map.
 In class configuration mode, you can enter the set connection timeout command.
 Finally, apply the policy map to an interface using the service-policy command.
-For more information about how Modular Policy Framework works, see the Cisco ASA 5500 Series Configuration Guide using the CLI.
+For more information about how Modular Policy Framework works, see the Cisco Security Appliance Command Line Configuration Guide.